openstack/ha-guide/doc/ha-guide/source/controller-ha-rabbitmq.rst

 that shows each component and the earliest release that allows it to work with HA queues.]

-- OpenStack compute
+- OpenStack Compute
-- OpenStack block storage
+- OpenStack Block Storage
-- OpenStack networking
+- OpenStack Networking
 - Telemetry

 We have to consider that, while exchanges and bindings